jehansontech/GenericGraph/README.md

 # GenericGraph

-GenericGraph is a Swift package for directed graphs, in which nodes and edges may contain user-defined values.
+GenericGraph is a Swift package for labeled directed multigraphs in which graph elements may contain user-defined values.

 ```
 let graph1 = Graph<String, Int>()